 The short answer to Why Test? is to confirm the system produces "expected results".
 In other words, not just that it "works" and runs without errors, but that it works and produces expected results..

-You don't test to just see if Payroll runs, or if Payroll runs correctly.
+You don't test to just see if Payroll runs.
 You test to see if Payroll runs correctly under a variety of scenarios (weekly, bi-weekly, quarterly, year-end) for a variety of processes, including taxes, deductions, and so on.
 And you want to check that everything works with different employee groups, including Executive Payroll, Retired, hourly workers, and so on.

 3. When Do You Test?Testing occurs when